usersaikumar/devops/Git.md

     git diff
 it shows difference of what is changed but not staged

+    git diff --staged
+it shows difference of what is changed but not commited

     git commit -m "your message"
 it commit your staged content as a new commit snapshot

+    git log
+it shows all commits in the current branch

 ## Branches

     git branch
 it shows list of branches and * will indicate present branch

+    git branch -a
+it shows hidden branches (if you clone a repository)

+    git branch-r
+it shows hidden branches (if you clone a repository)

     git branch branch_name
 it create branch